 The Pena Palace:

-Palácio da Pena is definitely a must-see if you are visiting Sintra.
+Palácio da Pena is definitely a must-see when you are visiting Sintra.
 This beautiful palace was built in 1838 as a summer palace for the royal family of Portugal.
 It’s a great example of the 19th century Romanticism style of architecture.
 It’s amazing how colourful and full of details this place is!
 Since the Pena Palace is located on top of a 480-meter high hill, the views on a clear day are amazing.
 The Pena Palace is a national monument and one of the seven wonders of Portugal.
-With the Pena Palace now being one of the most well known tourist attractions of Portugal, expect it to be very busy during your visit, especially in the peak season.
+It is one of the most well known tourist attractions of Portugal, so you can expect it to be very busy during your visit, especially in the peak season.

 The Castelo dos Mouros:

-The Castelo dos Mouros, better known as the Moorish Castle, is located in the lush gardens of the Pena Palace.
+The Castelo dos Mouros, better known as the Moorish Castle, is located opposite of the gardens of the Pena Palace.
 It was built in the 8th and 9th century by North African Moors to defend Sintra, Lisbon and its surroundings.
 The castle was restored in the 19th century by King Ferdinand II who transformed it into a romantic ruin.
-The Moors castle is a classic ruined castle with high walls (over 450 meter long) and massive battlements.
-From the castle, you have spectacular views over the hills of Sintra all the way towards Lisbon.
+The Moorish castle is a classic castle ruin with high walls (over 450 meter long) and massive battlements.
+From the castle you have spectacular views over the hills of Sintra all the way towards Lisbon.

 The entrance to the Moorish Castle is less than 200m from the entrance to the Pena Palace so these two attractions can be easily combined.
 The entrance fee to the Castelo dos Mouros is €8.00/adult.
 Special prices apply for kids and seniors.

 The Quinta da Regaleira: